Paróiste Mhaigh Cuilinn

 Maigh Cuilinn, An Garraí Gamhain, Barúntach ó 1585 agus paroiste, sin iad na téidil ar an ait seo.
 Bothar an Rí an tsean ainm a bhí ar an mbóthar seo, a rionn an paróiste in ndá leith.
 An Taobh Garbh a thugtá ar an ndúthaí ó dheas, dúthaí álainn na sleibhte na bportach agus sruthán agus cloch eibhir ar fad ata sa Taobh seo.
 Ar an Taobh Mín ta dúthai saibhir na ngleannta agus cloch aoil.
 Ta neart loch ar fáil ar an dá thaobh.

-The scenic parish of Moycullen with its stonewalled fields, tracts of blanket bog, lakes and rivers, stretches from the outskirts of Galway city to Killannin parish and from Lough Corrib to the parish of An Spidéal.
-The parish has two distinct landscapes.
-The half bordering An Spidéal is a more rugged landscape, underlain by granite bedrock.
-The area east of the N59 is limestone floored lowland that stretches all the way to Dublin.
+The picturesque parish of Moycullen, with its stone-walled fields, stretches of blanket bog, and network of lakes and rivers, extends from the outskirts of Galway city to the parish of Killannin, and from Lough Corrib to An Spidéal.
+The area features two distinct landscapes: the section bordering An Spidéal is more rugged and rests on granite bedrock, while the land east of the N59 is a low-lying limestone plain that continues as far as Dublin.

 Moycullen Village/ Sráidbhaile Maigh Cuilinn 10km North of Galway city, sprung up at the cross roads of the N59 and Spiddal –Knockferry road, as a settlement around the RIC barracks along with houses built for RIC families.
 An Garraí Gamhain was the accepted name for Moycullen for many years.
 The closeness to the city has seen a big increase in population since the 1970s, there is a lively pub and restaurant scene and there is a greater variety of pastimes available for young and old.